hoonkim0123/Data-Visualization-Information-Aesthetics/README.md

 ![Preview screenshot](preview/PreviewImg.png)

 ## 📖 About

-Franchise Viewing analyzes Netflix’s Top 200 TV franchises to reveal how audiences engage with long-running series — and how emotional tone (derived from TMDB episode summaries) shifts across seasons.
+This project analyzes Netflix's Top 200 TV franchises to reveal how audiences engage with long-running series — and how emotional tone (derived from TMDB episode summaries) shifts across seasons.

-The core visualization is a Franchise Spine:
+### Main Visualization: Franchise Spine
-- Each row represents a franchise
+- Each row represents a franchise ranked by total viewing
-- Each segment represents a season
+- Each segment represents a season, sized by viewing hours
-- Width shows viewing hours (from Netflix’s What We Watched)
-- Color shows average narrative sentiment (negative → neutral → positive) Clicking a season opens an episode-level overlay, letting viewers explore how story beats evolve throughout the season.
+- Color shows average narrative sentiment (negative → neutral → positive)
+- Click a season to explore episode-level details

+### Secondary View: Production by Country
+- Toggle via the **"🌍 Production by Country"** button in the header
+- Shows top 10 production countries aggregated from all Netflix content
+- Each country bar represents total viewing hours of its produced content
+- Color indicates weighted average sentiment of productions from that country
+- Hover to see the top franchise from each country
+- **Note:** Shows where content is *produced*, not where it's consumed

 ## 📊 Data